masterworkcoder/GLYPH-Lang/README.md

-# m-lang
+# GLYPH
-A micro programming language designed to be minimal and freestanding intended for osdev and general purpose use.
+A programming language designed to be minimal and freestanding intended for osdev and general purpose use.

 ### Examples
 Kernel